 A good example of this is oil.
 This means if oil constitutes a sizable portion of a company’s business, then fluctuation in the USD would impact its performance.
 So, in this case, the USD will serve as the functional currency even if the company generates invoices in local currency.

 It is very crucial for a company to identify its functional currency.
 As one would appreciate, the concept of functional currency is applicable to companies that operate internationally.
 Or the firms doing business in more than one currency and hence face currency risk.

 Basically, selecting a functional currency addresses reporting issues.
 These issues include recording of foreign currency transactions, as well as treatment of foreign subsidiaries’ financial statements.

-Moreover, deciding on currency helps in measuring the overall performance of the business.
-Also, it ensures that a company’s financial statement shows the actual position.
+Moreover, deciding on currency helps measure the business’s overall performance.
+Also, it ensures that a company’s financial statement shows its actual position.

 Converting Other Currency to Functional

 It is possible that functional and reporting currency could be different.
 That is why both U.S. GAAP and IAS detail processes on how firms can switch their transactions in other currencies to FC.
 When converting transactions, the exchange rate can affect the overall performance.
 This conversion is known as translation or remeasurement.